Batched Point Location in SINR Diagrams via Algebraic Tools

 The one-dimensional analogs of the Euclidean and multiplicatively weighted Voronoi diagrams for an $n$-point set have linear complexity and can be constructed and preprocessed for point location in time $O(n \log n)$; the weighted version is specifically addressed in \cite{a-odwvd-86}:

-\begin{fact}[One-Dimensional Multiplicatively Weighted Voronoi Diagram] Given an $n$-point set $P \subset \RR$ with positive weights $w_p$, the multiplicatively weighted Voronoi diagram of $P$ has linear complexity and can be constructed in time $O(n \log n)$ and preprocessed for logarithmic-time \emph{point-location queries}: Given a point $q$, determine the point $p \in P$ whose region $V(p)$ contains $q$. \end{fact}
+\begin{fact}[One-Dimensional Multiplicatively Weighted Voronoi Diagram] Given an $n$-point set $P \subset \RR$ with positive weights $w_p$, the multiplicatively weighted Voronoi diagram of $P$ has linear complexity and, in time $O(n \log n)$, can be constructed and preprocessed for logarithmic-time \emph{point-location queries}: Given a point $q \in \RR$, determine the point $p \in P$ whose region $V(p)$ contains~$q$. \end{fact}

 We will also need the following slightly esoteric variant of the weighted diagram (which of course is a generalization of Fact~\ref{fact:vor-1d-wtd}):